Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Theoretical Analysis

 \subsection{Semiclassical Caustic Trajectory}

-Within the Feynman path integral framework, the primary contribution to the propagator arises from the classical path $\{\theta_{j}^{\text{cl}}\}$, and quantum effects emerge as perturbative corrections around this extremal path \cite{Feynman2010, Berry1972}.
-Employing a semiclassical expansion about the classical path, we decompose the path as $\{\theta_{j}\}=\{\theta_{j}^{\text{cl}}\}+\{\eta_{j}\}$, where $\{\eta_{j}\}$ represents quantum fluctuations that satisfy the Dirichlet boundary conditions $\eta_{0}=\eta_{n}=0$.
+Within the Feynman path integral framework, for small detuning $\Delta$, the dominant contribution to the propagator arises from the classical path $\{\theta_{j}^{\text{cl}}\}$, and quantum effects emerge as perturbative corrections around this extremal path~\cite{Feynman2010, Berry1972}.
+Employing a semiclassical expansion about the classical path, we decompose the path as $\theta_{j}=\theta_{j}^{\text{cl}}+\eta_{j}$, where $\eta_{j}$ represents small quantum fluctuations that satisfy the Dirichlet boundary conditions $\eta_{0}=\eta_{n}=0$.
 The discrete action $S$ can be expanded in a Taylor series about the classical path:

 where the quadratic term characterizes Gaussian fluctuations around the classical path, and higher-order terms account for non-Gaussian quantum corrections.
 In this subsection, we restrict our analysis to classical paths, with quantum corrections to be systematically addressed later.
 This semiclassical expansion approach requires the action to be extremized with respect to all $\theta_{j}$, leading to the discrete-time Euler-Lagrange equation: